texfaq/texfaq.github.io/FAQ-tex-books.md

 date: 2014-06-10
 ---

-# Books on TeX, Plain TeX and relations

 While Knuth's book is the definitive reference for both TeX and Plain TeX, there are many books covering these topics: